redyf/nixdots/README.md

 ## Installation

+> [!CAUTION]
+> This hosts system and home configurations are public for your own learning and
+> research.
+They are not meant to be used with any hardware other than mine.
+> Trying to build and deploy them to other systems without appropriate changes
+> can render your machines unbootable and damage data.

 I'll guide you through the Installation, but first make sure to download the Minimal ISO image available at [NixOS](https://nixos.org/download#nixos-iso) and make a bootable drive with it.
 I suggest using [Rufus](https://rufus.ie/en/) for the task as it's a great software, and an ethernet cable to make things easier.
 We shall begin!